Welcome to informational website of SAOVA

 Animal Rights organizations against animal betting/gambling

-As animals cannot speak for themselves it is up to us as intelligent caring human beings to speak up on their behalf against the cruelty and exploitation they are too often subjected to.
+As animals cannot speak for themselves it is up to people as intelligent caring human beings to speak up on their behalf against the cruelty and exploitation they are too often subjected to.

 Horse racing has been coming under fire for many years and yet is still a highly popular pastime for many owners and enthusiasts, with still many more gamblers placing bets.
 The thrill of winning makes it extremely difficult for animal activists to gain the attention of betters in the hope of educating them about the cruelty associated with horse racing and greyhound racing.